sarahykim92/couriermag/README.md

 4. goto http://0.0.0.0:4567/ in your browser!
 5. yey

-Then, to 'build' the project (so it's ready to go to the internet), do the following:
+Then, to 'build' the project so it goes to the internet, do the following:

 1. Open the terminal
 2. type ``cd /Users/sarahykim92/Documents/couriermag`` and hit enter (this changes the terminal to the project folder)